TC-Django-REST-1/DJANGO-PROJECT/README.md

 - Export the project Postman Collections into a file and include it in the repository.

-# Example:

-# Project Name: Learning Management System
+# Project Name: Restaurant Management System (RMS)

 ## Idea:
-A system to manage students learning journey.
-The system enable student to explore new courses, take courses, solve quizzes, etc. Moreover, the teachers can create new quizzes, follow student progress, etc.
+It is a system to Managing restaurants and adding a menu to each restaurant, etc.

 ## Inspiration:
-Facilitate the learning process and the management of students and courses.
+- Facilitate the process of making a menu for each restaurant for the owners of restaurants.
+- Facilitate the process of searching for a restaurant for the customer.

 ## List of Services / Features:

-- Manage the students.
+- Manage the restaurants.
-- Manage the teachers.
+- Manage the meals.
-- Manage online courses easily!
-- Manage online assessments.

 ## User Stories
-- Type of users: Faculty, Teachers, and Students.
+- Type of users: admins for restaurants, admins for menu or meals, and customers.

 ### Faculty

-- Create, Read, Update, Delete teachers.
-- Create, Read, Update, Delete courses.
+- Create, Read, Update, Delete restaurants.
-- Create, Read, Update, Delete students.
+- Create, Read, Update, Delete meals.

-### Students
+### Admins for restaurants

-- View courses.
+- View all restaurants.
-- Join courses.
-- Withdraw from courses.
-- Edit information.
+- Edit a restaurant.
-- Take assignments.
-- Send Inquiries to teachers and faculties.
-- View joined courses.
-- View course information.
+- Delete a restaurant.
-- View student progress on a specific course.
+- Add a restaurant.
-- Search for courses.
+- Search for restaurant.

-### Teachers
+### Admins for meals

-- View the teacher courses.
-- View the course information.
+- View all meals.
-- List joined student in the current course.
+- Edit a meal.
-- Add assignments to a specific course.
+- Delete a meal.
-- Add students grade in a specific course.
+- Add a meal.
+- Search for meal.

+### Customers

+- View all meals and restaurant.
-- Search for a students in a specific course.
+- Search for meal and restaurant.
-- Get student information.